thatmaceguy/thatmaceguy.github.io/collections/_posts/2020-07-30-gps-data-analysis-intro.md

 And finally, timezone aware timestamps can cause some issues with calculations, so we'll want to strip away the timezone indicator with `tz.localize()`.

-**Aside:** In the future it would be good to use the coordinates of the first point to determine time zone and apply the correction automatically.{: .notice--info}
+**Aside:** In the future it would be good to use the coordinates of the first point to determine time zone and apply the correction automatically.
+{: .notice--info}

 Also, Pandas seems to intermittently recognize the time data and apply the correct datatype.
 I left the `.astype()` example in case yours doesn't.
+{: .notice--info}

 ```python